Zachary’s idea was to help brighten the day of children that are impacted by long term illness or disability by giving them LIGHTZ … a symbol of HOPE.

 I’m Uncle Jim!
 Zachary was the best nephew in the galaxy and my most favorite superhero.
 Some of his superhero powers include looking for goodness and bringing out the best in others, spreading unconditional love and joy, and sharing his strong Christian faith and terrific sense of humor.
 This most amazing, caring and kind young man continues to influence my life and shape my heart in the most beautiful, positive and lasting ways.
 Zachary continues to light the way for others especially his Aunt Brooke, Cousin Cole and me!

 I have been a teacher for 29 years in the Capistrano Unified School District.
 I was fortunate enough to be Zachary’s 5th grade teacher.
-He was part of an amazing group of students who cared about each other, enjoyed spending time together, and loved to laugh.
 The thing I loved most about Zachary was his smile and his sense of humor- it was infectious.
 Although he was new to the school and to my class, it took no time at all for him to make lifelong friends and shine his “light”.
 We are all forever changed for the better because of the time we spent with Zachary.

-Gary Fitzpatrick currently runs a stock market technology company and is a former M&A attorney with an amazing wife of 25 years (Kaysie) and two beautiful children (Mark and Erin).
-Gary has been coaching baseball for his son, Mark, and other special needs children for 17 years and met Zachary years ago when Gary's life got infinitely better by having Zachary on this Team.
+Gary Fitzpatrick has been coaching baseball for his son, Mark, and other special needs children for 17 years and met Zachary years ago when Gary's life got infinitely better by having Zachary on this Team.
 What Gary admires most about Zachary is his true appreciation for the life he was given, never wanting to change a thing, and the love and appreciation he had for his family, friends and support group.

 I am John Caldera, loving father, husband, and IT professional.
-I have been active with several non-profit organizations and coached for challenger league sports.
-I met Zachary at Challenger League Baseball and Football.
+I met Zachary at Challenger League Baseball and Football as his coach.
 We had an instant connection and a shared passion for NFL football.
 Zachary loved talking trash about my team, the Buffalo Bills which was always good for a few good laughs and l will always cherish the “guy banter” between the two of us.
 I quickly recognized and admired Zachary’s radiant character was not confined by his wheelchair or disability.
-When not busy, I enjoy time with my family and especially love family bike rides along the beach.
-I am honored to know the Woodard family and participate in the foundation that keeps Zachary’s memory present and alive.

 Junior Board of Directors